-Timeline Governance and accountabil ity Description: Activities and ini in plan implementation tiatives that enable effective executive and organizational oversight, clarifies roles and re esponsibilities Establish cross-corporate governance and accountability process to provide oversight for plan implementation, ongoing monitoring and evaluation, include but not limited to: Create or assign to appropriate Branch Steering Committee; Establish Internal Working Group(s); Establish Performance Measures Framework which include tactics on how to deal with budget shortfalls and how to optimize project choice to maximize GHG reductions; Establishing area (to be defined) specific GHG reduction targets (potentially tied to ENVISO); Identifying senior management responsible for targets (potentially tied to ENVISO); Preparing a prioritized list of detailed actions to achieve those targets (potentially tied to ENVISO); Develop reporting requirements and processes (potentially tied to ENVISO's); Establish ENVISO roles and responsibilities, and Develop master plans for implementation pieces as appropriate.
+Timeline Governance and acco • • esponsibilitie Description: Activities in plan implementatio and initiatives that enable effective executive and organizational oversight, clarifies roles and reneworks Establish cross-corporate governance and accountability process to provide oversight for plan implementation, ongoing monitoring and evaluation, include but not limited to: Create or assign to appropriate Branch Steering Committee; Establish Internal Working Group(s); Establish Performance Measures Framework which include tactics on how to deal with budget shortfalls and how to optimize project choice to maximize GHG reductions; Establishing area (to be defined) specific GHG reduction targets (potentially tied to ENVISO); Identifying senior management responsible for targets (potentially tied to ENVISO); Preparing a prioritized list of detailed actions to achieve those targets (potentially tied to ENVISO); Develop reporting requirements and processes (potentially tied to ENVISO); Establish ENVISO roles and responsibilities, and Develop master plans for implementation pieces as appropriate.
 Develop a standardized method/approach as to how actions should be prioritized over others that account for GHG reductions, for example Sustainable Return On Investment or multi-criteria decision making frameworks.
-Implement the governance and accountability process (2019) Draft and establish an Administrative Directive to support the Civic Operations Greenhouse Gas Management Plan Implementation and Energy Management services provided by Office of Energy Management 2018-2019
+2018-201 Implement the governance and accountability process (2019) Draft and establish an Administrative Directive to support the Civic Operations Greenhouse Gas Management Plan Implementation and Energy Management services provided by Office of Energy Management